c-rizz/lr_gym/README.md

 The simulation step was kept at 0.05s for all the tests.

-The Alienware was also used for determining were most of the time is spent.
+The Alienware laptop was also used for determining were most of the computation time is spent.
 A simulation speed of 23fps means each step requires about 43ms.
 The rendering requires about 10ms, the physics simulation takes about 15ms.
 The remaining 18ms are consumed by the ROS messaging overhead: about 10ms for the rendered image transfer and the rest for gathering the joint states and for sending the joint effort commands.
-So in the case of the alienware laptop 25% of the time is spent in the rendering, 35% is spent in the pysics simulation, the remaining 40% is spent in joint state readyn, control, and messaging overhead.
+So, in the case of the Alienware laptop, 25% of the time is spent in the rendering, 35% is spent in the physics simulation, the remaining 40% is spent in joint state reading, joint effort control, and messaging overhead.